Assam Career : RITES Recruitment 2025

-Applications are invited for recruitment of various administrative positions or career in RITES Assam in 2025.
+Applications are invited for recruitment of various technical positions or career in RITES Assam in 2025.

-RITES Assam is inviting applications from eligible candidates for recruitment to the posts or career of Group General Manager (HR) in 2025.
-RITES Limited, a Navratna and Schedule ‘A’ Central Public Sector Enterprise under the Ministry of Railways, which came into being on April 26, 1974, is a multidisciplinary engineering and consultancy organization, providing a comprehensive range of services from concept to commissioning in all facets of transport infrastructure and related technologies.
-It is among the top 500 listed companies in India.
-It is a leading player in the transport consultancy and engineering sector in India, providing diverse range of services under one roof.
-RITES operates in various sectors such as railways, highways, metros, tunnels, bridge, urban engineering, sustainability & green mobility, airports, ports, ropeways, institutional buildings, inland waterways, etc. RITES, with its nearly five-decade-long journey, is a desirable choice for clients in more than 55 countries across Asia, Africa, Latin America, and Middle East regions.
+RITES Assam is inviting applications from eligible candidates for recruitment to the posts or career of Project Associates in 2025.
+RITES Limited, is a Navratna and Schedule ‘A’ Central Public Sector Enterprise under the Ministry of Railways.
+It came into being on April 26, 1974.
+The company is a multidisciplinary engineering and consultancy organization.
+It provides a comprehensive range of services from concept to commissioning in all facets of transport infrastructure and related technologies.
+The company’s market capitalization has placed it among the top 500 listed companies in India.
+This is a testament to the high-quality solutions and services it delivers, driven by its talented pool of professionals.
+It is a leading player in the transport consultancy and engineering sector in India.
+The company provides diverse range of services under one roof.
+RITES is unique due to its diversification of services and geographical reach in various sectors such as railways, highways, metros, tunnels, bridge, urban engineering, sustainability & green mobility, airports, ports, ropeways, institutional buildings, inland waterways, etc.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!